This Month in a Nutshell

 Mowing the Lawn

-If you have good levels of moisture the grass growth should be at or near its best so mow on a weekly basis.
-If wet weather causes a resurgence of moss raise the mowing height at least one if not two notches.
-If growth is sluggish due to lack of moisture mow at least every 10 days.
-If it's wet and you're struggling to mow the lawn read this How to Mow Wet or Long Grass
+If you have good moisture levels, the grass growth should be at or near its best, so mow weekly.
+If wet weather causes a resurgence of moss, raise the mowing height by at least one or two notches.
+If growth is sluggish due to lack of moisture, mow at least every 10 days.
+If it’s wet and you’re struggling to mow the lawn, read this advice on How to Mow Wet or Long Grass.

 Mowers

-For the mowing season you need to do two things: keep it clean and keep it sharp.
-If the grass is damp it can easily build up inside the mower so always give the mower a good brush, scrape or hose down after every use.
-Secondly, if you do a lot of mowing, then be prepared to sharpen or swap blades midyear to maintain a clean cut.
+For the mowing season, you need to do two things: keep it clean and keep it sharp.
+If the grass is damp, it can easily build up inside the mower, so always give your mower a good brush, scrape or hose down after every use.
+Secondly, if you do a lot of mowing, be prepared to sharpen or swap blades midyear to maintain a clean cut.

 Fertilising the Lawn

-Giving the lawn a helping hand this month with a generous feed will not only make it look a whole lot better but will keep growth optimal thus reducing moss invasion and helping the lawn wear better during the school holidays.
+Giving the lawn a helping hand this month with a generous feed will make it look a lot better and keep growth optimal, thus reducing moss invasion and helping the lawn wear better during the school holidays.

 Spreading Fertiliser Videos Spraying Videos